Saudi king and Russia's Putin want to go beyond oil

 The agreement has already been extended once to continue through March 2018.
 Now there's talk of another extension -- possibly until the end of 2018.

-"We will certainly talk about it," Putin was reported as saying by Russian state news agency Tass.
+"We are committed to continuing positive cooperation between our nations to achieve stability on the global oil markets," King Salman was reported as saying by Russian state news agency Tass.

 Related: Saudi Arabia's vague economic shift leaves huge oil IPO on track